-Status active value: Specifies the value of the status attribute that represents an active state.
+Status active value: Value of the status attribute that represents an active state.

-Status inactive value: Specifies the value of the status attribute that represents an inactive state.
+Status inactive value: Value of the status attribute that represents an inactive state.

-Subscription default status: Specifies the default status that the policies assume when an object is subscribed to the application and the status attribute is not set in the Identity Vault.
+Subscription default status: Select the default status that the policies assume when an object is subscribed to the application and the status attribute is not set in the Identity Vault.

-Publication default status: Specifies the default status that the policies assume when an object is published to the Identity Vault and the status attribute is not set in the application.
+Publication default status: Select the default status that the policies assume when an object is published to the Identity Vault and the status attribute is not set in the application.

-B Trace Levels
+Trace Levels